zhutoutoutousan/A-study-note-as-a-beginner/study/psychology/terminology.md

 - ...*A more or less superficial layer of the unconscious is undoubtedly  personal.
 I call it the personal unconscious.
 But this personal unconscious rests upon a deeper layer, which does not derive from personal experience and is not a personal acquisition but is inborn.
 This*...
   - [P21](https://www.are.na/block/1493356)
 ### Pertinent
+### Primitive man
+- ...*Primitive man is not much interested in objective explanations of the obvious, but he has an imperative need---or rather, his unconscious psyche has an irresistible urge--- to assimilate all outer sense experiences to inner, psychic events.* --- Collected works of C. G. Jung : The Archetypes and the Collective Unconscious, 24/566
+  - Sun rise is not enought, it has to be a god or hero who dwells nowhere except in the soul of man.

+### Psyche
 ### Psychological projection
 - Psychological projection is a defense mechanism in which the human ego defends itself against unconscious impulses or qualities by denying their existence in themselves while attributing them to others.
 ## R